ubccr/ccrdocs/pages/howto/containerization.md

 # Containerization

 When installing software, you may come across applications that have complex chains of dependencies that are challenging to compile and install.
-Some software may require very specific versions of libraries that may not be available on Alpine or conflict with libraries needed for other applications.
+Some software may require very specific versions of libraries that may not be available on CCR's systems or conflict with libraries needed for other applications.
 You may also need to move between several workstations or HPC platforms, which often requires reinstalling your software on each system.
 Containers are a good way to tackle all of these issues and more.

 ## Containerization Fundamentals